etkaar/nftm/README.md

 /etc/firewall/app.sh update-permissions
 ```

 ⛔️ Do **not** automatically update this script.
-In case you need to update it, make sure before that it won't break your system.
+In case you need to update it, make sure that it won't break your system.

 ---